bessagroup/f3dasm/paper/paper.md

 - **pull-request branches**: short-lived development branches for each development cycle (e.g. `pr/v1.1.0`), intended for active development.
 At the end of each development cycle, an attempt is made to merge the pull-request branch with the main branch.
 - **feature branches**: working branches intended for implementing individual features or resolving issues/bugs.

-Figure \autoref{fig:gitbranching} illustrates the branching tree of the version control strategy.
+\autoref{fig:gitbranching} illustrates the branching tree of the version control strategy.

 ![Illustration of the version control branching strategy.
 Different pull-request checks are done at certain merging procedures, ensuring that the main branch will remain stable.\label{fig:gitbranching}](f3dasm-gitbranching.png)